 A live band kept the couple's 400 guests on the dance floor throughout the evening.
 To keep the party going, Coleman and Hayden had their caterers serve hamburger sliders mid-way through the reception.

 Coleman and Hayden, who honeymooned in Riviera Maya, Mexico, advise other couple's to try and avoid pre-wedding stress.
 "Don't let that make you forget why you are even planning a wedding in the first place," the bride says.
-"Things aren't gong to run absolutely perfectly, and that's okay!
+"Things aren't going to run absolutely perfectly, and that's okay!
 You will be the only one who notices."